supix/NaturalShift/README.md

 # What is NaturalShift?
 NaturalShift is a .NET library useful to compute workshifts.
-Computation is based on genetic algoritms.
-Number of days, shifts and shifters can be configured, together with many other contraints and directives.
+Computation is based on a genetic algoritm.
+Number of days, shifts and shifters can be configured, together with many other constraints and directives.
+See the [wiki](https://github.com/supix/NaturalShift/wiki) for a complete explaination.

 # NuGet
 NuGet compiled package is available at https://www.nuget.org/packages/NaturalShift